SMU vs. Louisiana Tech NCAA Football Odds, Plays and Insights | September 18, 2021

 - This year, Austin Kendall has recorded 269 passing yards (269.0 yards per game) while going 20-for-36 (55.6% completion percentage) and throwing two touchdowns and one interception.
 He has added 68 rushing yards on five carries with one touchdown, averaging 68.0 yards per game.

-- Jerrod Means has two catches, leading his team with 94 yards (94.0 ypg) while hauling in one touchdown this season.
+- Jerrod Means has reeled in two passes for a team best 94 yards with one touchdown.
+He averages 94.0 yards per game.

-- Smoke Harris' stat line this year shows four catches for 52 yards and one touchdown.
-He averages 52.0 receiving yards per game.
+- Smoke Harris has added 52 yards on four catches and one touchdown.
+He puts up 52.0 receiving yards per game this year.

-- This season Isaiah Graham has caught three passes for 41 yards, averaging 41.0 receiving yards per game.
+- Isaiah Graham has caught three passes for 41 yards, averaging 41.0 yards per game this year.